appcelerator-archive/amp/docs/README.md

     $ amp pf stop

 Options:

-          -v --verbose         To have more information messages -s --silence         To do not have message at all -f --force           Only for 'start', to force amp restart if amp is already started or do not exit on error if a service doesn't start
+    -v --verbose    To have more information messages -s --silence    To not have message at all
+    -f --force      Only for 'start', to force amp restart if amp is already started or do not exit on error if a service doesn't start

 ## CLI